mcadore123/mcadore123/README.md

 - 👋 Hi, I’m @mcadore123
-- 👀 I’m interested in poetry, video games , education and data
+- 👀 I’m interested in poetry, video games, education, and data
 - 🌱 I’m currently learning SQL and R
 - 💞️ I’m looking to collaborate on R and Python projects
 - 📫 How to reach me Linkedin https://www.linkedin.com/in/marlon-cadore-1b330558/